bashirsouid/AI-File-Conversion-Utility/README.md

 In development early.
 Not yet ready for usage.
 Ready to begin testing and bug fixing.

+I tried generating some unit tests and integration tests with AI but they aren't good; I will have to write them from scratch later.

 ## Build Instructions
 - Startup a virtual environment with `setup_env.py.run`.
 - Activate the virtual environment with `source ./venv/bin/activate`.